AKFAvatar is a fancy graphical user interface for applications,

 you just need Lua-AKFAvatar as runtime environment there.

-It has an interface for C programs, which can also be used for Objective-C or
+It has an interface for C programs.

-Furthermore there are bindings for
+Furthermore there is a binding for

 Those applications have to be compiled for the different target platforms.